 Although the models of Nike Legend are physician-recommended for problem gait like overpronation, an irregular running pattern associated with flat feet, it can also work well with high arches.
 In fact, any problem gait doesn’t allow the body to distribute impact optimally, and this leather cleat can address those issues.

 According to some sports medicine physicians, the models of Nike Legend have more lateral and ankle support than most soccer cleats.
 They can fit wider feet, have comfortable footbeds, and stiffer outsoles that can prevent injury to the forefoot.

 This new model is the lightest Legend ever made.
 It continues to use the legendary, soft kangaroo leather upper, which can provide protection against impact injury.
 The upper has a raised texture for extra grip on the ball, and soft foam pods underneath the leather for a more precise touch on the ball.

-This soccer cleat has the perfect blend of technology and high-quality materials.
-You can literally wear it all day, and your foot will still feel comfortable even after removing it.
+Mizuno Morelia Neo III Beta is the most advanced Neo model, and Mizuno has made it lighter than its predecessor by around 8.5 grams.
+It has the perfect blend of technology and high-quality materials.
+You can even wear it all day and still feel comfortable even after removing it.

 — New Balance Furon V6+ Pro —

 New Balance Furon V6+ has one of the best lock-in support thanks to its Fit Weave technology in the upper that adds more stability to your acceleration and side-to-side movements.
 It has arguably the best cushioning and supports around the heel as well.
 It has great flexibility and has an option for width for super wide-footed players.